-Vitamin E helps widen the blood vessels so that it is more easily carried and it also prevents the blood from clotting, ensuring smooth flow.
-The oil, when topically massaged into the scalp, ensures improved blood circulation which provides optimal nourishment to the hair follicles.
+Vitamin E helps widen the blood vessels so that it is more easily carried.
+It also prevents blood from clotting, ensuring smooth flow.
+The oil, when topically massaged into the scalp, improves blood circulation which provides optimal nourishment to the hair follicles.
+It also boosts hair growth by detoxifying the base damage caused by oxidative stress.
 This helps the follicles work more efficiently, promoting hair growth.

 2. Normalizes Oil Production And pH Levels

 More often than not, the main cause of hair fall is the excessive production of oil or an imbalance in the pH levels on your scalp.
 When your scalp is dry, the sebaceous glands are pushed into overdrive, producing more oil than necessary.
 The excess oil starts to clog the hair follicles, leading to issues such as itching and dandruff, and eventually hair fall.
 Vitamin E oil counters this by providing moisture, thereby calming the overzealous sebaceous glands while balancing out the pH levels.

 Vitamin E is known for its rich antioxidant activity that helps neutralize the free radicals that cause damage to your scalp and hair.
 This keeps your follicles free from damage while curbing splitting and breakage.

 Vitamin E has strong emollient properties.
 This means that it seals moisture in the hair shaft, keeping it conditioned.
 With regular use, Vitamin E tackles dryness, making your hair strong, smooth, and shiny.